Welcome to Reception

 Autumn 2

+Welcome back, we hope you had a fun filled but restful half term break.
 The children had an amazing first term and have settled into school life well.
-We had some great opportunities to participate in events with the whole school such as Rockstar Day, Diwali Dancing and Harvest.
 This term will also be very busy.
 Our topics are based around people who help us and celebrations.

 Children will also be able to practise spellings and phonics using Spelling Shed.
 You can access this for free on a browser or download the app.
 Your child’s login details will be stuck into the front of the Reading Record.

 In Maths, we will be developing our understanding of number, the composition of numbers to 5 and comparing these numbers to help with early calculations.
 We will learn about shapes and patterns, as well as beginning to subitise, where we learn to recognize how many objects there are without counting.
-Please use Numbots at home regularly to support this learning.
-Login details are in your child’s reading record.
+We have access to Numbots for you to use at home, login details are in your child’s reading record.
+You can download the app or play on a browser.

 Our Topic lessons will focus on discussions about the people who help us from the NHS, Military and people in our local community.
 We will discuss and explore different celebrations and festivals such as Diwali and Christmas and think about Armistice and Remembrance.
 We will continue to discuss the schools Core Value in our class worship time.

-PE will be on a Wednesday, children should come to school in PE kit with suitable footwear that can be worn outside.
-Please remember that long hair should be tied up and no jewellery including earrings should be worn on PE day.
+PE will be on a Friday, all children should come to school in PE kit with trainers (not pumps) that can be worn outside.
+Please remember that all long hair should be tied up and no jewellery including earrings should be worn on PE day.

 As the weather gets colder and more unpredictable it is important that your child brings a warm, waterproof coat to school each day.
 Fleeces are optional and can be left at school just in case they are needed.
 Please ensure all jumpers, cardigans and fleeces are labelled clearly.
 Don’t forget a water bottle and book bag including reading packs are needed each day!